michaelrokosh/Meteor-Manifesto/README.md

 # Meteor-Manifesto
-Dos And Don'ts Meteor Collection
+The Dos And Don'ts of Meteor